CSA-OCP-GER/azure-developer-college/day5/challenges/challenge-2.md

 Make sure to only copy the `access_token`, not the full remainder of the string!

 Go to [https://jwt.ms](http://jwt.ms), paste the token and have a look at the decoded token.
+You will see that there is issued an additional claim `scp`.
+This claim contains all OAuth2Permissions the user gave consent to.

 More details on how the OAuth2 Implicit Grant Flow request can be used is documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow#send-the-sign-in-request).